 CHWD is a special district established by the State of California.
 The District is governed by a three-member Board of Directors that is elected to a four-year term by voters who reside in the District's service area.
-Beginning with the 2020 election, CHWD Board elections will be "By-District," whereby only those customers who reside in the same CHWD District that a Board Member lives in will vote for that Board position.
-The District was staffed in 2019 by 35 full-time equivalent employees assigned to four departments: Administrative Services, Engineering, Operations, and the General Manager's Office.
+Beginning with the 2020 election, CHWD Board elections were changed to "By-District," whereby only those customers who reside in the same CHWD District that a Board Member lives in will vote for that Board position.
+The District was staffed in 2020 by 36 full-time equivalent employees assigned to three departments: Administrative Services, Engineering, and Operations.
 The General Manager and District General Counsel are appointed by, and report directly to, the Board of Directors.
 All other staff members report to the General Manager or General Manager's designee.